 At the beginning of 2021, we aimed to increase our yearly revenue.
 Maintaining our existing processes was no longer enough.
 We needed to improve the funnel by acquiring more users, increasing the conversion rate to signup and payments, reducing churn, etc.

 There are so many things to improve, but so little time.
-So, we devised an idea to systematically improve the funnel metrics.
+So, we devised an idea to systematically improve the product metrics framework KPIs.

 We built an exceptional team and defined metrics for a clear focus to make work systematic and intensive.